smackjax/ezee-ajax-phpmailer/README.md

 * When submitting data as an array, `value` **has** to be set to something, even if just an empty string.
 Otherwise `value` will default to `null`, a fail condition
 * If there are fail conditions the email is not sent
 * Phone numbers are parsed based on number of integers in the string: 7, 10, 11.
 Other chars in the string don't matter
-* All values recieved are always returned without being cleaned.
-Values are only cleaned according to their format when they are about to be emailed.
+* Values received will be returned unchanged under the 'raw' key
-* 'string' or 'text' format values are only stripped of html tags
+* 'string' or 'text' format values are only run through strip_tags()
-* Additional recipients added will be BCC'd, but it may not be reliable to tell the primary recipient based on array order
+* Additional recipients added will be BCC'd, but I haven't tested the primary recipient based on array order
 * Uses msgHTML(rather than 'Body'), unless IsHTML is set to false
 * $mail->isSMTP &  $mail->SMTPAuth are both always true
-* The default email body(HTML) function is in `includes/create-default-email-body.php`
+* The default email body template function is in `includes/create-default-email-body.php`

-## Default input format types
+## Default input JSON format types
 If the beginning of the JSON submitted key(separated by a dash) matches one of these strings, the format used to validate/clean the value will automatically set to the corresponding format shown here if no 'format' was passed in the JSON array.

 Example: The values under keys `"phone-cell"`, `"phone-home"`, and `"phone-intergalactic"` will be validated/parsed as phone numbers, unless their "format" is set explicitly.